-Last year, students were challenged to compose a piece about their favorite fictional literary character.
-Some students connected with Harry Potter and other students bonded with Amelia Bedelia.
-Some showed their emotions through a haiku, and others wrote a ballad.
-Students from around the world rose to the challenge and sent in amazing and inspirational examples of their many favorite fictional literary characters.
+Last year, students were challenged to compose a piece about their hobbies.
+Some students wrote about playing a sport, and other students composed a piece about riding a skateboard.
+Some shared their hobby through a haiku, and others wrote a ballad.
+Students from around the world rose to the challenge and sent in amazing and inspirational examples of their many hobbies.

 Here are some important details to know about K12’s Poetry Contest:

 - It’s open to all students from kindergarten through 12th grade.
 Students who are 13 years of age or younger will need their parents to submit on their behalf.
 Parents, please note in the submission’s text that you are submitting for your child.